Claiming by telephone

 - the date you married or entered into a civil partnership

-Claiming by post
+Claiming by post if you live in Northern Ireland

 You will get a letter telling you how much Winter Fuel Payment you will receive and when this will be paid.